ranjiths12/fresher-machin-test/README.md

 Please create components for each part of the screens (eg. Contacts View, Add/Edit Contact, Contact Detail, etc).

-The pages should also be usable on mobile and tablet devices.

-You can assume that you do not have to support legacy browsers without features such as `fetch` or `flexbox`.

 ### "Contacts View" Screen